brenoprata10/nvim-highlight-colors/README.md

 - [X] Add RGB support
 - [X] Add RGBA support
 - [ ] Multicolor per line support
+- [X] Detect variables in css files and evaluate their value
+- [ ] Detect SCSS variable in scss files and evaluate their value
-- [ ] Detect variables in css files and evaluate their value
+- [ ] Detect Stylus variable in styl files and evaluate their value